Windol/gitea-wait-for-checks/README.md

 **_This action was inspired on [lewagon/wait-on-check-action](https://github.com/lewagon/wait-on-check-action).
-And is writed in Javascript to work on Gitea Actions._**
+And is writed in JavaScript to work on Gitea Actions._**

 Pause a workflow until a job in another workflow completes successfully.